Beaches

 Would you like to save this full guide?

-With over 3500 miles of shoreline and over 6000 inland lakes and ponds, there is no shortage of beaches in Maine.
-Here are just a few of our favorites…
+With 3,500+ miles of coastline and 6,000+ lakes and ponds, Maine is packed with stunning beaches!
+Here are a few of our favorites…

 Sand Beach